AAA Warns Drivers Not to Play Pokémon Go While Driving

 The Auburn, New York, crash is one of a few accidents involving drivers who were playing Pokémon Go.
 At Texas A&M University, a driver got out of his car to catch a Pokémon, and his car was rear-ended.
 There was another accident in Pittsburgh where a teenager was hit by a car while walking and playing the game.
 She suffered bruises to the side of her body.

-If you have been injured in a car accident because of a distracted driver, contact the Sacramento distracted driving attorneys at the Arnold Law Firm.
+If you have been injured in a car accident because of a distracted driver, contact a trusted Sacramento personal injury lawyer at the Arnold Law Firm.
 Your initial consultation is absolutely free and you pay nothing unless you win.